j-kowalczyk/frontend-stuff/README.md

 # frontend-stuff
-Presentations, videos, texts, link for frontend
+Presentations, videos, texts, link for frontend.

+Feel free to pull request and/or fork!

 ***JS***